Alaska Bucket List: Four Top Destinations You Can’t Miss

 Add an excursion to the mystical Sitka National Park to your Alaska bucket list, where towering hemlock and spruce surround the site of a famous 1804 battle between the indigenous Tlingit and invading Russian traders.
 Totem poles from indigenous groups line the scenic Totem Trail, standing proudly in the rainforest near the ocean.

 After learning all about Sitka's history and culture, it's time to head for the outdoors.
-One way to explore is by going on an ATV tour, a thrilling ride that gets you close to nature in remote settings by driving you past local wildlife, mesmerizing scenery, and even a beach.
+One way to explore is by going on an ATV tour, a thrilling ride that gets you close to nature in remote settings by driving you past local wildlife, mesmerizing scenery and a beach.
 Another option is flight-seeing Sitka's impressive landscape, flying above Southeast Alaska's most magnificent lakes and streams.
 Or, catch a floatplane to fish for salmon, an experience you can't have anywhere else.
-If you want to see everything Sitka has to offer from ground level, check out the bike and boat tours, kayak rentals, hiking, and wildlife sightseeing.
+If you want to see everything Sitka has to offer from ground level, check out the bike and boat tours, kayak rentals, hiking and wildlife sightseeing.

 Architecture buffs will love Skagway.
-The Arctic Brotherhood Hall, a former fraternal hall and now the headquarters of the local convention and visitor's bureau, is the most photographed building in Alaska thanks to its rustic stone facade.
+The Arctic Brotherhood Hall, a former fraternal hall and now the headquarters of the local convention and visitors' bureau, is the most photographed building in Alaska thanks to its rustic stone facade.
 Next, visit Skagway's oldest building, the Moore Homestead, built in 1887.
 Finally, the Corrington Museum of Alaska History will wrap up the trip back in time with ancient artifacts, including a six-foot mammoth tusk and mastodon fossils, as well as exhibitions about Alaska Natives and European settlers and explorers.

 There's also ample opportunity to get in touch with nature through hiking and backpacking excursions.
 Head to the Chilkoot Trail and follow the same route the stampeders took, or take an Alaskan glacier tour, such as the Laughton hanging glacier in the Sawtooth Range.
 Skagway is a place where you get to see and do things you could never do back home — things you can only do during an Alaska cruise vacation.